-In last month’s blog post, we went into great detail about choosing stain colors.
+In our last blog post, we went into great detail about choosing stain colors.
 If you haven’t seen that post yet you can read it here .

 One of the hardest decisions you may have to make when it comes to your hardwood floors is choosing the color you will eventually stain them.
 This is an important decision because you will have to live with your choice for a long time.

-If you’ve followed the advice from last month’s post, you’ve probably narrowed your choice down to 2 or 3 of your favorite colors.
+If you’ve followed the advice from that post, you’ve probably narrowed your choice down to 2 or 3 of your favorite colors.

-So, this month we’ll show you the steps we can help you go through to finally decide on a color that you’ll be completely 100% happy with for your hardwood floors.
+So, in this article we’ll show you the steps we can help you go through to finally decide on a color that you’ll be completely 100% happy with for your hardwood floors.

 First things first though…

 One of the biggest complaints we used to hear when helping people choose a stain color was that the samples are far too small.